 All subjects are taught in small mixed ability groups, usually of between 2 and 12 students.
-Each subject is allocated 4.5hrs in the L6 and 5hrs in the U6 year.
-This time may be reduced if pupils are being taught on a one-to-one basis.
+Generally, each subject is allocated 4.5hrs in the L6 and 5hrs in the U6 year.
+This time may be reduced if pupils are being taught in a very small group of 3 or fewer students.